shaquibimdad/nixify/README.md

+# ./Work in Progress 🚧
-## My Arch Linux env setup script for my personal use 🤓
+## My Arch Linux env setup script for my personal use.
+Includes Hardcoded Values!!!!
+Beware🤓

 ### ⚠️ Hey, take a look at this script and feel free to use any parts you like.
 ##### I want to emphasize that I cannot be held responsible for any damage caused by this script, including extreme scenarios like thermonuclear war or unfortunate events like the alarm app failing and you potentially getting fired :).